vmware-archive/hillview/docs/userManual.md

 For this purpose a Hillview worker should be deployed on each Cassandra node.
 Moreover, Hillview must have read access to Cassandra's SSTables.
 To avoid reading inconsistent data, Hillview will read from a snapshot.
+Snapshot can be taken from `nodetool` on each node.
+For example, to create a snapshot of `cassdb` keyspace and `CassDB-Snapshot-1` as the snapshot name; you could run this command:<br>
+`cd $CASSANDRA_HOME/bin`<br>
+`./nodetool snapshot cassdb-snapshot-1 cassdb`

+Given that snapshot name, you must put `cassdb-snapshot-1 cassdb` into the Snapshot Name field shown in the image below.
 More about Cassandra's snapshot can be found [here] (https://docs.datastax.com/en/dse/5.1/dse-admin/datastax_enterprise/tools/nodetool/toolsSnapShot.html).

-We recommend that the snapshoted data is already compacted by `LeveledCompactionStrategy` with maximum SSTable size is 160 MB (recommended by Cassandra developer).
+We recommend that the snapshot data is already compacted by `LeveledCompactionStrategy` with maximum SSTable size is 160 MB (recommended by Cassandra developer).
 Having small and multiple SSTables are great for Hillview's parallelism because the worker will